philips-labs/terraform-aws-github-runner/README.md

 Go back to the GitHub App and update the following settings.

 1. In the "Install App" section, install the App in your organization, either in all or in selected repositories.

-You are now ready to run action workloads on self hosted runner.
-Remember that builds will fail if there is no (offline) runner available with matching labels.

 ### Encryption